Electronics

 Instructions for the DFM can be found at the link below.

-ACG/East Uni – Pre 4K Active/passive 3 band EQ.
+ACG/East Uni – Pre 4K Active/passive 3 band EQ

 Offering a full 3 Band Eq and active/passive switching.
 Also provides exytensive customisation via internal controls.

-Click here for a full run down of the ACG/East Uni-Pre 4K Active/Passive
+Click here for a full run down of the ACG/East Uni-Pre 4K

 Uni-Pre – Passive Mode